-You could become an engineering technician without a degree, HND or foundation degree but would need to build up the necessary skills and knowledge, and possibly take higher qualifications, to work up to the role of mechanical engineer.
+You could become an engineering technician without a degree, HND or foundation degree.
+However, to work up to the role of mechanical engineer you would need to build up the necessary skills and knowledge, and possibly take higher qualifications.

-It is also useful to get student membership with a professional body, to keep up to date with developments in the industry and to start making contacts.
+Student membership with a professional body will help you keep up to date with developments in the industry and enable you to start making contacts.
 Relevant organisations include:

-- good oral communication skills and confidence in dealing with a wide range of people, including clients, contractors, designers, directors and plant operators;
+- good oral communication skills and confidence in dealing with a range of people, including clients, contractors, designers, directors and plant operators

 Work experience is valuable and many large employers offer structured internship programmes and summer placement schemes.
 These provide an excellent insight into the nature of the work and are often hands-on.